urda/quick-start-delight/README.md

-# Quick Start Delight

-Quick Start Delight - A Factorio Quick Start Mod by Urda
+# Quick Start Delight - A Factorio Quick Start Mod by Urda

+> As your Spaceship begins its unscheduled "landing",
+> you rush to the back of the cockpit and slam a large emergency button labeled
+> "QSD".
+Machinery begins to whirl as your Spidertron and supplies are packed
+> into your survival kit.
+You brace for impact.

 Hit the ground running with a spidertron, robots, and more in your next game!
 This mod is meant for players who have already beaten the game at least once.